 The data was also mentioned by this writer in a show on Business Plus TV on Pakistan of future.
 Link below:

 In 2017, we are forecasted to grow at 5.4 percent, which is lower than the 2016’s 5.7 percent forecasted growth rate.

-Is it not the time that Finance Minister Ishaq Dar takes concrete steps to put economy on a path of irreversible growth?
+Is it not the time that the Finance Minister takes concrete steps to put economy on a path of irreversible growth?

 In the 2014 forecast by The Economist, Pakistan was world’s 6th fastest-growing country.